-Relationship and Sex education (RSE) is an important part of PSHE education and is statutory in maintained secondary schools.
+Relationships and Sex Education (RSE) is an important part of PSHE education and is statutory in maintained secondary schools.
 The relationship aspect of PSHE is now compulsory (from September 2020) in Primary schools.
-We have an RSE policy that outlines the programs aims and objectives and an overview of the content.
-Parents have the right to withdraw their children from some areas of the PSHE curriculum.
+We have an RSE policy that outlines the programs, aims and objectives and an overview of the content.
+We aim to deliver a high-quality Personal, Social, Health & Economic Education (PSHE) in which we deliver accurate, relevant and age-appropriate information about relationships - one of the core stands of PSHE.
+This will ensure that we give our children the best possible chances to achieve their full potential and leave our school prepared for the demands of society in their future.